MJ Melendez Preview, Player Props: Royals vs. White Sox

-On Monday, MJ Melendez (on the back of going 0-for-2) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
-First pitch is at 2:10 PM ET.
+MJ Melendez -- hitting .250 with two doubles, a home run, three walks and two RBI in his past 10 games -- will be in action for the Kansas City Royals against the Chicago White Sox, with Dylan Cease on the mound, on September 5 at 7:40 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Red Sox.
+In his last appearance, he strung together two hits (going 2-for-5) against the White Sox.

 MJ Melendez Game Info & Props vs. the White Sox